 National Honey Show

-This was our fourth visit to the National Honey Show as part of our microscopy outreach programme, held this year at a new venue, Sandown Park Racecourse in Esher in Surrey.
-Joan Bingley, Deborah Bishop, Kit Brownlee, Norman Chapman, Pam H. and Alan Wood manned the Club’s stand in the Trade Hall, which was adjacent to the area where all of the entries were displayed.
+This was our sixth visit to the National Honey Show as part of our microscopy outreach programme, held this year at Sandown Park Racecourse in Esher in Surrey.
+Joan Bingley, Deborah Bishop, Norman Chapman, Paul Smith, Irma Irsara and Alan Wood manned the Club’s stand in the Trade Hall, which was adjacent to the area where all of the entries were displayed.
 Many people attending a workshop or lecture passed our stand on their way to the Food Hall, so we had lots of visitors.
-We had a good selection of specimens, microscopes, leaflets, books, journals and bulletins on the stand, and laptop computers with slide shows about the Club and our support for beekeepers.
-We had 3 tables, so there was plenty of space for our displays and for visitors.
+We had a good selection of specimens, microscopes, leaflets, books, journals and bulletins on the stand, and with 2 tables there was plenty of space for our displays and for visitors.

 Norman Chapman selling a copy of his book

-One of the Club’s obligations as a charity is to promote microscopy, and our stand generated a lot of interest from beekeepers, so we should attend the Show again in 2017.
+We had lots of visitors interested in microscopy, from beginners to experts, and interesting discussions including obscure Watson accessories and how to take photographs through a microscope.
+One of the Club’s obligations as a charity is to promote microscopy, and our stand generated a lot of interest from beekeepers, so we should attend the Show again in 2019.

 The Club thanks member Norman Chapman and his daughter Val Rhenius (the Publicity Secretary and Trade Hall Booking Secretary) for organising our stand at this very impressive and well-organised event.

-This year, the exhibition was in the same room as the sales tables and so lots more people were able to see the displays of honey, beeswax, mead, honeycomb, frames, photographs and microscope slides.
+The exhibition was in the same room as the sales tables and so lots of people were able to see the displays of honey, beeswax, mead, honeycomb, frames, photographs and microscope slides.

 Long rows of jars of honey